 An ActorSystem is a heavyweight structure that will allocate 1…N Threads, so create one per logical application.

 Like in an economic organization, actors naturally form hierarchies.
 One actor, which is to oversee a certain function in the program might want to split up its task into smaller, more manageable pieces.
-For this purpose, it starts child actors which it supervises.
-While the details of supervision are explained here, we shall concentrate on the underlying concepts in this section.
-The only prerequisite is to know that each actor has exactly one supervisor, which is the actor that created it.
+For this purpose, it starts child actors.

 Compare this to layered software design which easily devolves into defensive programming with the aim of not leaking any failure out: if the problem is communicated to the right person, a better solution can be found than if trying to keep everything “under the carpet”.

-Now, the difficulty in designing such a system is how to decide who should supervise what.
+Now, the difficulty in designing such a system is how to decide how to structure the work.
 There is no single best solution, but there are a few guidelines which might be helpful:

-The actor system as a collaborating ensemble of actors is the natural unit for managing shared facilities like scheduling services, configuration, logging, etc. Several actor systems with different configurations may co-exist within the same JVM without problems, there is no global shared state within Akka itself.
-Couple this with the transparent communication between actor systems—within one node or across a network connection—to see that actor systems themselves can be used as building blocks in a functional hierarchy.
+The actor system as a collaborating ensemble of actors is the natural unit for managing shared facilities like scheduling services, configuration, logging, etc. Several actor systems with different configurations may co-exist within the same JVM without problems, there is no global shared state within Akka itself, however the most common scenario will only involve a single actor system per JVM.

 - Do not pass mutable objects between actors.
 In order to ensure that, prefer immutable messages.
 If the encapsulation of actors is broken by exposing their mutable state to the outside, you are back in normal Java concurrency land with all the drawbacks.